pramod-kumar-para/Chat-Application/README.md

 client-server chat using socket programming(Java)

-First run the MyServer program followed by MyClient program in another command prompt.
+Initially run the MyServer program followed by MyClient program in another command prompt.